 Well, yeah, before it's great to talk to you again.

-And before I get to my open line Friday question, I just wanted to tell you that our last two conversations helped me to get the ball rolling.
+And before I get to my Open Line Friday question, I just wanted to tell you that our last two conversations helped me to get the ball rolling.

-This in the world of broadcasting after after you and I spoke last year a couple of times, I had these great long transcripts.
+After you and I spoke last year a couple of times, I had these great long transcripts.

-And long story short, I I took them to a um an interview for a uh a radio internship, and they and it was a paid internship, and those are rare.
+And long story short, I took them to an interview for a radio internship.

 And so the transcripts really helped to impress the people who interviewed me and ultimately land me the job.